Connecting with CMC

 - Campus Tours last one hour

-Seniors in high school who plan to apply or have applied are welcome to spend the night on campus.
-Transfer students who have applied or who are interested in applying to CMC are also welcome to spend a night on campus.
-This is a terrific opportunity to visit classes, meet students and faculty, and to see if CMC is a good "fit" for you.
-You might also consider scheduling an interview if space is available.
+Overnight visits are temporarily suspended.
+Admitted first-year students are welcome to spend the night on campus.
+This is a terrific opportunity to visit classes, meet students and faculty, and see if CMC is a good college option for you.
 Overnights are only scheduled online.
-Overnight visits are available Monday through Wednesday night when the College is in session.
-Guests are expected to arrive at the admission office by 4:00 p.m. unless extraordinary circumstances require otherwise.
+Overnight visits are available Monday thru Wednesday night when the College is in session.
+Students are expected to arrive at the admission office by 4:00 pm unless extraordinary circumstances require otherwise.

-- Overnight accommodations are only available for high school seniors and transfer students.
+- Overnight accommodations are only available to admitted first-year students.

 - You may only spend one night on campus.

-Prospective students are invited to sit in on one class during their visit to CMC.
+Class visits are temporarily suspended.
+Prospective students, who are in their final year of high school, are invited to sit in on one class during their visit to CMC.
 Students should alert the admission office of their intention to visit the class when they arrive.
 When you arrive at the Office of Admission you will be able to select a class from the approved list.
 You should plan to arrive five to ten minutes prior to the class in order to quickly identify yourself to the professor.
 If an examination or class trip is planned for the intended visit period, prospective students will be asked to leave and choose another class.
 No online class listings are available to the public.